Duke’s Jones sparks North to 34-24 Senior Bowl win

+MOBILE, Ala. — Daniel Jones got his bad Senior Bowl moments out of the way long before kickoff.

-MOBILE, Ala. — Duke’s Daniel Jones threw a touchdown pass and ran for another score in the third quarter to lead the North to a 34-24 victory over the South on Saturday in the Senior Bowl.
+The Duke quarterback threw a touchdown pass and ran for another score in the third quarter to lead the North to a 34-24 victory over the South Saturday, putting a nice finishing touch on the weeklong job interview with NFL teams.

+“Just showing the poise and showing kind of a comfort in the offense is something they wanted to see,” Jones said.
+“At times, I’m not sure I did great with that, to be honest.
+But here in the game, I think I did get comfortable and I got into a rhythm.
+Hopefully that showed them something and showed them I had the ability to do that and had the resiliency to do that.”

-Projected as a likely first-round pick, Jones capped the weeklong audition for NFL teams with an efficient 8-of-11, 115-yard passing performance.
+Projected as a likely first-round pick , Jones turned in an efficient 8-of-11, 115-yard passing performance.
 Then, North Carolina State’s Ryan Finley took over in the fourth quarter with similar results.

 Jones led the North on an 84-yard touchdown drive to start the second half.
 He finished it with a 1-yard touchdown run but completed mid-range passes to four different receivers, totaling 57 yards.